 Contrary to popular belief, a true tequila does not contain a worm.
 It is only in tequila’s brother mescal.

-George Clooney owns the brand Casamigos tequila, stating: “We love tequila–on the rocks, by the shot, and at times, straight from the bottle.
+George Clooney co-founded and later sold the brand Casamigos tequila, stating: “We love tequila–on the rocks, by the shot, and at times, straight from the bottle“.
 Tequila-filled nights with friends is how Casamigos was born.
-Our idea was to make the best-tasting, smoothest tequila whose taste didn’t have to be covered up with salt or lime.
-So we did”.
-They make three types of tequila:
+Their idea was to make the best-tasting, smoothest tequila whose taste didn’t have to be covered up with salt or lime.
+So they did”.
+Casaamigos make three types of tequila:

 - Rests for 2 months.
 Crisp and clean with hints of citrus, vanilla and sweet agave, with a long smooth finish.